evry/open.evry.blog/README.md

 ### Posts

-All posts are located in the `_popsts` directory using [Markdown](#markdown) and [Jekyll Front Matter](https://jekyllrb.com/docs/front-matter/).
+All posts are located in the `_posts` directory using [Markdown](#markdown) and [Jekyll Front Matter](https://jekyllrb.com/docs/front-matter/).
 You can just look at existing blog posts to see the structure, but a simple example looks like this:

 ```yaml
 ---